What is an advance decision to refuse treatment?

 How do I know my advance decision will be followed?

 It’s important to make sure that relevant people involved in your care are aware of your advance decision.
 There are various steps you can take to ensure this.

 - Tell relatives, carers or friends that you have made an advance decision and where you keep it.
 They are likely to be contacted in the event of an emergency.

-- Ask your GP to have it recorded in your Summary Care Record (an electronic record of patient information).
-This will alert health and care workers in an emergency that you have an advance decision in place.
+- Ask your GP to have it recorded in your Summary Care Record (an electronic record of patient information), if you have one.
+This will alert health workers in an emergency that you have an advance decision in place.